Professor Rosaleen Duffy

 Rosaleen Duffy joined the department in September 2016, having previously held posts at SOAS University of London, University of Manchester and University of Lancaster.

 Rosaleen uses a political ecology lens in order to understand global environmental change.
 She is particularly interested in the global politics of biodiversity conservation, and focuses on global environmental governance, wildlife trafficking, poaching, transfrontier conservation and tourism.
 Recently, her work has sought to understand the growing links between global security and biodiversity conservation.
-In 2016 she was awarded a European Research Council Advanced Investigator Grant for BIOSEC - Biodiversity and Security: Understanding environmental crime, illegal wildlife trade and threat finance.
-She is currently leading the ESRC funded Beastly Business project, which examines green crime, political ecology and illegal wildlife trade in European species.
+She has led several large funded research projects, including European Research Council Advanced Investigator Grant for BIOSEC - Biodiversity and Security: Understanding environmental crime, illegal wildlife trade and threat finance, and the ESRC funded Beastly Business project, which examined green crime, political ecology and illegal wildlife trade in European species.
+She is currently the PI of the Multispecies Mutualisms project, funded by a Wellcome Trust Discovery Award 2025-2030.

 Research interests

-My main research interests are political ecology, global environmental governance, biodiversity conservation, transfrontier conservation, tourism/ecotourism, wildlife trafficking, poaching and security.
+My main research interests are focused on animal politics.
+I use approaches from political ecology to examine global environmental governance, human-animal relations, biodiversity conservation, transfrontier conservation, wildlife trafficking, poaching and security.
+Under the Multispecies Mutualisms project I focus primarily on political ecologies of bird conservation and health.

 Publications